-Twitter Points Users To Fact Checks Of Trump Tweets For The First Time
+Twitter Places Fact-Checking Warning On Trump Tweet For 1st Time

 He went on to ask Dorsey: "My request is simple: Please delete these tweets,"

-Despite the plea, Twitter has not removed the tweet advancing the false conspiracy theory about the death of Klausutis' wife, who died of an undiagnosed heart condition.
+Despite the plea, Twitter has not removed the tweet advancing the false conspiracy theory about the death of Klausutis' wife, who had an undiagnosed heart condition, passed out and hit her head on her desk when she fell.
 Dorsey never directly replied to the widower's letter.

-But in a statement, Kennedy, the Twitter spokesman, said the Scarborough tweets do not violate company policies.
+But in a statement, Kennedy, the Twitter spokesman, said the tweets about Scarborough do not violate company policies.

 "We've drawn lines for certain issue areas, including civic integrity and voting," Kennedy said.
 "However, as we said on the Scarborough tweets, we've been working to expand existing product features and policies so we can more effectively address things like this going forward, and we hope to have those changes in place shortly."